StephenDoyle10/lyrics/README.md

 ***Changes from branch 12 to 13

-Out update works in GraphQL playgroud, now to get it to work from the UI.
-Like we did when it came to adding a greeting, we will have a handleSubmit function which gathers to data from the forms on submit and turns the data into suitable variables.
-Then those variable are passed as arguments to updateGreeting function, which is very similar to addGreeting function.
+Our update works in GraphQL playgroud, now to get it to work from the UI.
+Like we did when it came to adding a greeting, we will have a handleSubmit function which gathers the data from the forms (when they are submitted) and turns the data into suitable variables.
+Then those variables are passed as arguments to updateGreeting function, which is very similar to addGreeting function.
+The handleSubmit function is defined in the ASingleMessage component, while the updateGreeting is defined in the Greetings Parent component and passed down two levels to the ASingleMessage component via props.

+Now onto delete!